rovemonteux/automation_engine/README.md

 Extensions
 ==========

-To extend the **Monteux Automation Engine**, simply write your own task, extending net.rovemonteux.automation.engine.tasks.TaskFactory, and bind it as a **Task** using a custom vocabulary, for example,
+To extend the **Monteux Automation Engine**, simply write your own **Task**, extending net.rovemonteux.automation.engine.tasks.TaskFactory, and bind it as a **Task** using a custom vocabulary, for example,

 ```
 package my.package.name;

-public class MyExtension implements TaskFactory {
+public class MyExtension extends TaskFactory {
 ```

 bind it as a **Task** with a custom **vocabulary** term in the **vocabulary** file,